Senior Class Co-Presidents

 - The Senior Class Co-Presidents serve on the student Baccalaureate Committee to assist the Multifaith Chaplaincy to plan the Baccalaureate service.

-- The Senior Class Co-Presidents act as advisors to BCSG, particularly for business relating to seniors and senior class programming, attending all General Body meetings as non-voting members.
+- The Senior Class Co-Presidents act as advisors to BCSG, particularly for business relating to seniors and senior class programming, attending General Body meetings as needed and/or requested.

 - Dependent on the outcome of the annual class representative elections, BCSG may seat the co-presidents as voting class representatives.